Azure/carbon-aware-keda-operator/README.md

 -	[Install on Kind](carbon-aware-keda-operator/kind.md at main · Azure/carbon-aware-keda-operator (github.com))

-## How to set the carbon intensity thresholds
+## How to set the carbon intensity thresholds in the `CarbonAwareKedaScaler` CRD

 When adding `maxReplicasByCarbonIntensity` entries in the custom resource, it is important to understand what the carbon intensity thresholds are since they vary between regions.
 It is recommended that you do your best to find the minimum and maximum carbon intensity values and set thresholds accordingly.